 Recoverthol promotes the efficient metabolism of alcohol.

 The Recoverthol formulation contains ADH cofactors and other proprietary ingredients.
-From what we know about alcohol metabolism, increasing the amount of ADH cofactors within the body will logically enhance the break down of alcohol, preventing the build up of toxic by products and the development of hangover symptoms.
-It has also been reported in scientific journals that administering ADH cofactors to humans drinking high volumes of alcohol prevents the build up of acetaldehyde, the toxic by product that causes the nasty symptoms of hangover.
+From what we know about alcohol metabolism, increasing the amount of ADH cofactors within the body will logically enhance the break down of alcohol and may reduce the build up of toxic by products and the development of hangover symptoms.
+It has also been reported in scientific journals that administering ADH cofactors to humans drinking high volumes of alcohol may reduce the build up of acetaldehyde, the toxic by product that causes the nasty symptoms of hangover.

 What Causes a Hangover?